-- 1. The test data reported are the worst-case SAR value with the antenna-head position set in a typical configuration.
-All modes of operation were investigated and the worst-case are reported. - 2.
-Battery condition is fully charged for all readings.
-SAR measurements were performed using the extended-life battery, which is the only battery option for this phone. - 3.
-Power Measured: ☐ Conducted ☒ ERP ☐ EIRP
+The test data reported are the worst-case SAR value with the antenna-phantom position set in a typical configuration.
+All modes of operation were investigated and the worst-case are reported.
+1.

+- 2. - Battery condition is fully charged for all readings.
+Power Measured: □ Conducted ⊠ ERP □ EIRP 3.